 - Knife itself feels flimsy for the price

 Related: A larger, serrated knife may be more your style, and that means you should look to the Schrade Needle Boot Knife.
-This is also a stiletto blade, which is decided primarily for puncturing.
+This is also a stiletto blade, which is designed primarily for puncturing.
 It comes with a sheath of its own, as well as a lanyard hole for you to attach it to your backpack.
 It’s definitely affordable for those who want a cheap knife to do a few jobs while on a camping trip.

-Price: approximately $29.84
+Price: Approximately $29.84

 Weight: 6 ounces